 Hannah Viano is an adventurous artist, author, and illustrator making art in the Methow Valley.

-Hannah is also a commissioned artists including works that appear at Altai Skis, The Felicity Ann Boat Project, The Pine Hearts, IVARS, San Juan County Dept. of Emergency Management, One Simple Question (movie), The Center for Wooden Boats, Rainshadow Running, Turner Farm, V Smiley Preserves, and Edible Seattle.
+Hannah is also a commissioned artist.
+Her commissioned projects include works for Altai Skis, The Felicity Ann Boat Project, The Pine Hearts, IVARS, San Juan County Dept. of Emergency Management, One Simple Question (movie), The Center for Wooden Boats, Rainshadow Running, Turner Farm, V Smiley Preserves, and Edible Seattle.

 Building Q – The West Shed – Unit 1